 The foyer, restaurant, and all areas are decorated in an elegant Peruvian style and like the Casa Andina Private Collection; it is well located, about 2 blocks from the Ovalo Kennedy.

-The Antigua Miraflores Hotel, without doubt, is one of our favourite hotels in Lima.
+The Antigua Miraflores Hotel, without doubt, is one of our favorite hotels in Lima.
 It is located a convenient walk – about 5 blocks though Miraflores quiet residential streets, from the central Parque Kennedy.
 Housed in a huge colonial building, it’s one of the most traditional hotels in the area, with a pretty rose garden at the front and an atmospheric reception, lobby area and breakfast room.
-We once overheard guests saying that this was their favourite hotel in all of Peru!
+We once overheard guests saying that this was their favorite hotel in all of Peru!

 The standard and colonial bedrooms are older style, but nicely appointed and attractive.
 For those who like a more modern style the Antigua Miraflores has a lovely new wing at the back of the building, and rooms are larger, with baths.
 Between the old and new wings of the hotel is a gorgeous fountain area which complements the overall ambience of the hotel.